-Optional: visit of the Hot Springs in Machupicchu-Aguas Calientes
+Optional: Visit the Hot Springs in Machupicchu-Aguas Calientes.

-Today begins the adventure of a lifetime.
-We will pick you up at your hotel in our own van very early at 5:30 am.
-In one hour you will be driven to the Sacred Valley of the Incas, where our truck will take us to Pescacucho, known as km 82, where the classic Inca Trail begins.
-On the way, we stop for breakfast in Ollantaytambo at 6:30-7 am to refuel (breakfast is not included).
-When we arrive at kilometer 82 at 11:30 we will have time to settle in.
-At the first Inca Trail checkpoint, be prepared to show your admission ticket, passport, and (if you are paying a student rate) your student card.
+The adventure begins!
+A private van will pick you up early in the morning at 5:30 a.m.
+For about an hour, you will be driven to the Sacred Valley of the Incas, where our truck will take us to Piscacucho, also known as km 82, the starting point of the classic Inca Trail.
+Along the way, we will make a stop for breakfast in Ollantaytambo at around 6:30-7 am to recharge (breakfast not included).
+Arriving at km 82 by 11:30 a.m., we will have time to organize ourselves.

-During the day we will enjoy breathtaking views of the snow-capped Veronica Mountains (5,860m), the green valley around us, and a multitude of flora and fauna.
+Throughout the day, we will delight in spectacular views of the snow-capped Veronica Mountains (5860m/19337ft), the lush green valley that surrounds us, and a variety of flora and fauna.

 Inca Trail 4-day Details:

 - Distance: 11kms/6.8 miles (approximately 6 hours of walking)

 - Walking Time: Approximately 6 hours (including a picnic lunch along the way)